KnowledgeBoat Logo

 2. By installing tall chimneys with filters in factories and power plants.

-3. By using internal combustion engines in vehicles.
+3. By using properly maintained internal combustion engines in vehicles for complete and efficient burning of fuel.

 4. By installing catalytic convertors in vehicles.

-5. Avoid burning of paper, garbage, dry leaves and other waste materials.
+5. By avoiding the burning of paper, garbage, dry leaves and other waste materials.

 Answer